MatthiasRo/RAG2riches/README.md

 4. Generate a response grounded **only** in that cell's text
 5. Export responses for downstream analysis

-This approach is natural for social science researchers who want to compare how different groups, time periods, or sources discuss the same topic.
+This approach is natural for social science researchers who want to compare how different groups, time periods, or sources discuss the same issue.

 ## Example: Party-Year Comparison